 The University of Houston-Victoria was founded in 1973 as the University of Houston Victoria Center.
 Ten years later, a bill was passed by the Texas Legislature to allow the center to become UHV with permanent status as a degree-granting university offering junior-, senior- and graduate-level courses.
 Legislation signed into law in 2009 allowed UHV to admit its first freshmen and sophomores in fall 2010.

 UHV is now a dynamic destination university in the Coastal Bend region of Texas that serves the educational needs, promotes the economic well-being and advances the quality of life for the university and community through teaching, research and service excellence.
-Through the years, UHV’s enrollment has grown to more than 4,400 students, and the university confers about 1,000 degrees annually.
-UHV boasts nearly 16,000 alumni.
+Through the years, UHV’s enrollment has grown to more than 4,100 students, and the university confers about 1,000 degrees annually.
+UHV boasts more than 16,000 alumni.

-Under the leadership of Interim President Vic Morgan, UHV offers undergraduate and graduate degrees in three schools: Arts & Sciences, Business Administration, and Education, Health Professions & Human Development.
-Programs are offered both face to face and online at the Victoria campus in addition to Fort Bend and Harris County teaching centers in collaboration with other colleges and universities.
-UHV serves transfer students through dual admissions programs with Victoria College, Wharton County Junior College and many other community colleges.
+Under the leadership of President Vic Morgan, UHV offers undergraduate and graduate degrees in three schools: Arts & Sciences, Business Administration, and Education, Health Professions & Human Development.
+Programs are offered both online and face to face at the Victoria campus in addition to a teaching center in Harris County.
+UHV serves transfer students through dual admissions programs with Victoria College, Wharton County Junior College, Coastal Bend College, Houston Community College and many other community colleges.

-Freshmen can select from a wide variety of arts and sciences, business and education programs offered at the Victoria campus, while other students can take courses online or face to face in Victoria, Sugar Land or Katy.
-Additionally, transfer students can be a part of UHV’s nationally accredited nursing program in Victoria, Sugar Land or Katy.
-More than 68 percent of UHV students are enrolled as undergraduates.
+Freshmen can select from a wide variety of arts and sciences, business, education and health programs offered in Victoria or Katy.
+About 73 percent of UHV students are enrolled as undergraduates.